Waterless toilet uses nanotechnology to treat waste, banish smells

 LONDON (Thomson Reuters Foundation) - A toilet that does not need water, a sewage system or external power but instead uses nanotechnology to treat human waste, produce clean water and keep smells at bay is being developed by a British university.

 The innovative toilet uses a rotating mechanism to move waste into a holding chamber containing nano elements.
-The mechanism also blocks odours and keeps waste out of sight.
+The mechanism also blocks odors and keeps waste out of sight.

 "The pathogens remain in the waste at the bottom of the holding chamber, so the water is basically pure and clean."